Avaiga/taipy-getting-started-core/step_07/ReadMe.md

 # Execution modes

 Taipy has different ways to execute the code.
-There is two different job execution modes:
+There are two different job execution modes:
 - _standalone_ mode: asynchronous.
-Jobs can be runned in parallel depending on the graph of execution if _max_nb_of_workers_ > 1
+Jobs can be run in parallel depending on the graph of execution if _max_nb_of_workers_ > 1
 - _development_ mode: synchronous

 Options of _submit_:
-- _wait_: if wait is True, the submit is synchronous and will wait for the end of all the jobs (if timeout is not defined)
+- _wait_: if _wait_ is True, the submit is synchronous and will wait for the end of all the jobs (if _timeout_ is not defined)
-- _timeout_: if wait is True, Taipy will wait for the end of the submit until a certain amount of time
+- _timeout_: if _wait_ is True, Taipy will wait for the end of the submission until a certain amount of time

 ```python